Kimmel leads Oscar celebration of gender equality, artistic diversity

 The centerpiece for Oscar recognition of activism came midway through the show, as three actresses who were among Weinstein’s accusers - Annabella Sciorra, Ashley Judd and Salma Hayek - introduced a montage of film clips and celebrity interviews paying tribute to diversity of all kinds.

-The segment saluted breakthroughs of women and people of color behind and in front of the camera, citing the critical and commercial success of such works as the blockbuster Marvel superhero film“Black Panther,” featuring a predominantly African-American cast.
+The segment saluted breakthroughs of women and people of color behind and in front of the camera, citing the critical and commercial success of such works as the blockbuster Marvel superhero film “Black Panther,” featuring a predominantly African-American cast.

-Kumail Nanjiani, the Pakistani-American star and co-writer of popular comedy“The Big Sick,” urged filmmakers in one taped message to strive for greater inclusion not just because doing so was the right thing to do.
+Kumail Nanjiani, the Pakistani-American star and co-writer of popular comedy “The Big Sick,” urged filmmakers in one taped message to strive for greater inclusion not just because doing so was the right thing to do.

 “Do it because you get rich,” he added.

-In a similar vein, rap artist Common and singer Andra Day brought the leaders of various activist movements, including #MeToo and Black Lives Matter, onstage for a performance of the Oscar-nominated song“Stand Up for Something.”
+In a similar vein, rap artist Common and singer Andra Day brought the leaders of various activist movements, including #MeToo and Black Lives Matter, onstage for a performance of the Oscar-nominated song “Stand Up for Something.”

 But in an apparent nod to some more conservative TV viewers, the ceremony also honored men and women of the U.S. military with a medley of Hollywood war film highlights introduced by Native American actor Wes Studi, a Vietnam War veteran who has appeared in several Oscar-nominated films.

-The night ended on an emotional high as Frances McDormand, the night’s best actress winner for“Three Billboards Outside Ebbing, Missouri,” capped her acceptance speech by asking all the women in the hall who had been Oscar-nominated to stand, drawing rousing applause.
+The night ended on an emotional high as Frances McDormand, the night’s best actress winner for “Three Billboards Outside Ebbing, Missouri,” capped her acceptance speech by asking all the women in the hall who had been Oscar-nominated to stand, drawing rousing applause.

-Mexican director Guillermo del Toro then used his speech to accept the best picture award for“The Shape of Water,” a romantic fable about society’s treatment of outcasts, by inviting young filmmakers to kick open the door of the film industry and“come in.”
+Mexican director Guillermo del Toro then used his speech to accept the best picture award for “The Shape of Water,” a romantic fable about society’s treatment of outcasts, by inviting young filmmakers to kick open the door of the film industry and “come in.”

 Reporting by Steve Gorman; Editing by Peter Henderson and Jonathan Oatis